-There are four main areas to be considered when risk assessing platform trucks and trolleys, the equipment, the operator, the load and the environment in which the equipment is being used.
-We have tried to give an in-depth assessment of what you need to look for, but please use your common sense when implementing this assessment and tailor it to your own situation, also after this assessment has been implemented, re-visit it after a month to make it more relevant to your application.
+There are four main areas to be considered when risk assessing platform trucks and trolleys; the equipment, the operator, the load, and the environment in which the equipment is being used.
+We have tried to give an in-depth assessment of what you need to look for, but please use your common sense when implementing this assessment and tailor it to your own situation.
+Once this assessment has been implemented, re-visit it after a month to make it more relevant to your application.

 The Trolley or Platform Truck

-Capacity suits the load, make sure that the capacity of the truck is greater that the load which you are carrying, as a general rule of thumb ensure that the load is around 75% of the capacity of the hand truck.
-Your trolley maybe designed to carry 500kg but using it to the total capacity all of the time will cause wear and unnecessary risk, moreover if you are using the equipment on slopes the capacity should be sensibly considered taking into account the adjustments of the load centres.
+Capacity suits the load, so make sure that the capacity of the truck is greater that the load which you are carrying.
+As a general rule of thumb ensure that the load is around 75% of the capacity of the hand truck.
+Your trolley maybe designed to carry 500kg but using it to the total capacity all of the time will cause faster wear and unnecessary risk, moreover if you are using the equipment on slopes the capacity should be sensibly considered taking into account the adjustments of the load centres.

 Handles (part of your daily check).
-You should be checking that the handles are secure, this includes the welds around the handle structures, that any fixings that are used in order to secure the handle.
+You should be checking that the handles are secure, this includes the welds around the handle structures, and any fixings that are used in order to secure the handle.
 Ensure that there are no signs of rusting around the welds and that there are no fractures in the welds themselves.
-If the handle is a folding handle, please check the the mechanism and that there is little wear.
+If the handle is a folding handle, please check the the mechanism for smooth action and no damage.

 Tyres (part of your daily check sheet).
 Tyres on your trolleys and platform trucks are as important as tyres on your car or van, there shouldn’t be too much wear on the tyres; the tyre tread should be visible on the whole surface of the tyre.
 Check the tyre pressures (if pneumatic) and that they equate to the pressure indicated on the tyre wall.
 Check that the pressures are equal in all wheels, it is one of the main causes for accidents using trolleys which is caused by a “lop sided ride” where the trolley wants to go around in circles due to uneven tyre pressures.
 Ensure that the tyre valves are free from foreign bodies and retain their dust caps.
 If solid wheels are being used, check for cracks and chips in the wheel material.
 Always check the head or racer bearing on swivel castors, to ensure there is no play, and the bearings are secure in the head casing.

 Platform or Base (part of your daily check sheet).
-This is the part of the truck that holds the load it is most imperative that the Base is solid.
-There must be no bending of the base, no rusting of the plate, if the plate does bend DO NOT under any circumstances bend it back to the correct position and carry on using it.
-If the base is wooden then make sure that there is no fracturing, or serious splintering, ensure that it is not bowed through water ingress.
+This is the part of the truck that holds the load.
+It is most imperative that the base is solid.
+There must be no bending of the base, no rusting of the plate, and if the plate does bend DO NOT under any circumstances bend it back to the correct position and carry on using it.
+If the base is wooden then make sure that there is no fracturing or serious splintering, ensure that it is not bowed through water ingress.
 Or if plastic, again show caution to splits or fractures.

 Physical Capability.
-Operating a Trolley or platform truck may seem as though it is a job that anyone can manage, however there are many restrictions that should be applied, or many restrictions to capability that can affect the way that the task should be fulfilled.
-The initial force needed to move the load.
-Quite simply the force that is exerted on the handle when pulling or pushing determines the load that can be forced horizontally on the bed.
-So take the physical strength of the operator, whether the operator has physical disablement that may impair the strength needed to move the load.
-The hours that the operator has worked, and whether they are lifting the heaviest weights at the start of the day when fresh, rather than at the end of the day when fatigued.
+Operating a trolley or platform truck may seem as though it is a job that anyone can manage, however there are many restrictions that should be applied, or many restrictions to capability that can affect the way that the task should be fulfilled.
+The initial force needed to move the load, simply the force that is exerted on the handle when pulling or pushing, determines the load that can be forced horizontally on the bed.
+So take the physical strength of the operator into account, whether the operator has physical disability that may impair the strength needed to move the load.
+Consider the hours that the operator has worked, and whether they are lifting the heaviest weights at the start of the day when fresh, rather than at the end of the day when fatigued.

 Operator Training.
 Every person within your business should be trained when using ANY piece of equipment, that goes for trolleys and platform trucks as well.
-You have one man moving sometimes over a ton in weight, would you expect them to do that job on a fork lift without any kind of instruction, no of course you wouldn’t.
+You have one man moving sometimes over a ton in weight, would you expect them to do that job on a fork lift without any kind of instruction?
+No of course you wouldn’t.
 Make sure that everyone who uses the trolley and platform truck has had a basic induction course on the safe use of the equipment.
 Make sure this covers many things that are encompassed in the risk assessment.
-One of the best ways to avoid risk is by making people aware of risk.
+One of the best ways to avoid accidents is by making people aware of all the risks.

 Correct PPE.
 Again PPE is one of those things that is overlooked when using the trolley and platform truck which is not viewed as a highly dangerous piece of equipment.
 But good personal protection will also assist in making your operation more efficient.
-Example, operator is working flat out moving load after load, by the end of day one he has a blister, day 2 he will not work as efficiently as day 1.
+For example, your operator is working flat out moving load after load, and by the end of day one he has a blister, on day two he will not work as efficiently as day one.
 So, for a simple £3.00 pair of rigger gloves, you are making your business safer and more efficient.
-Hi-Vis jackets and steel toe caps.
+High visibility jackets and steel toe caps are a must when moving any heavy equipment.
 You should also consider additional ancillary items such as retention straps and ratchet straps, or Velcro blankets this will help secure the load to the trolley or platform truck.

-One or two man job, there are certain loads that should always be handled in a two man drop, the financial choice in a very simple one, one man labour as a driver’s mate vs 6 weeks off for sick pay for the driver that has attempted to move something that should have taken 2 people to achieve……..
-I think the math is self-explanatory.
+One or two man job, there are certain loads that should always be handled in a two man drop.
+The financial choice in a very simple one, one man labour as a driver’s mate vs 6 weeks off for sick pay for the driver that has attempted to move something that should have taken 2 people to achieve... the math is self-explanatory.

-Weight distributions is fundamental to the safe use of a trolley or platform truck.
+Weight distribution is fundamental to the safe use of a trolley or platform truck.
 If your load is boxes try to ensure an even weight to the stacks.
-In the event of the product having more weight on one side of the load. ensure when working on slopes that the adjustment in the centre of gravity will move, if your moving liquid, again remember that the centre of gravity will be constantly adjusting, and take this into account with regards to the capacity of the trolley and platform truck. i.e. you are moving half a ton of liquid, and you have to stop the trolley as an emergency.
+In the event of the product having more weight on one side of the load, strap it down where possible.
+Ensure when working on slopes that the adjustment in the centre of gravity will move.
+If moving liquid, again remember that the centre of gravity will be constantly adjusting, and take this into account with regards to the capacity of the trolley and platform truck. i.e. you are moving half a ton of liquid, and you have to stop the trolley as an emergency.
 The load will carry on moving as soon as you have stopped the trolley and the load will all be at the front of the trolley, making it liable to tip.

-Obstructions of operators view, any item that obstruct the operators view IS A TWO MAN OPERATION.
-It is impossible not to be able to see where you are driving and consider it a safe operation, try not to load the trolley or platform truck so that it inhibits the operators vision.
+Obstructions of operators view, any item that obstruct the operators view is a TWO MAN OPERATION.
+It is impossible not to be able to see where you are driving and consider it a safe operation.
+Where possible try not to load the trolley or platform truck so that it inhibits the operators vision.

 Capacity suits the load, make that the capacity of the trolley or platform truck is greater than the load which you are carrying, as a general rule of thumb ensure that the load is around 75% of the capacity of the platform truck or trolley.
 Your platform truck or trolley maybe designed to carry 500kg but using it to the total capacity all of the time will cause wear and unnecessary risk.